 Record Natural Learning Moments

 There are some weeks that it feels like we have done nothing at all.
 That is so far from true though.
 To avoid this feeling I would suggest keeping a list of the things your kids have learned that look like everyday moments.
 Those moments count and they add up fast.
 These things include answering all the "why" questions, watching documentaries or educational YouTube videos, reading books together, observing plants or wildlife, celebrating holidays and including a discussion of why, writing in a journal or writing letters...
 You can fill a whole day of learning without ever cracking open a textbook or filling in a worksheet.
 When you take the time to record those learning moments it gives you an excellent start to your portfolio and peace of mind knowing that your kids are actually learning a lot with very little effort, no fighting, and zero tears.
+You can learn more about putting together your portfolio in this post.

 I give you permission to take a day off!
 Some days we are overwhelmed as parents, teachers, and just simply humans in a pandemic.
 Your stress will tinge the day with frustration, anger, and possibly fear.
 If you need a break, take one.
 If you notice your kids are feeling overwhelmed, give them a break.
 Come back to things when they have a better mentality.
-Obviously, you can't just take every day.
+Obviously, you can't just take off every day.
 Some weeks we get a whole week in but many we only do 2-3 days of "school".
 I just focus on recording those natural learning moments and let the kids go crazy working on their own projects.

 Understand Your Expectations